demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 **Notes**

 * Most integrations provide a configuration option of *Trust any certificate*, which will cause the integration to ignore TLS/SSL certificate validation errors.
 You can use this option to test the connection and verify that in fact the issue is certificate related.
-* To trust custom certificates in Cortex XSOAR server or engines, follow the following [instructions](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/docker/configure-python-docker-integrations-to-trust-custom-certificates).
+* To trust custom certificates in Cortex XSOAR server or engines, follow the following [instructions](https://docs.paloaltonetworks.com/cortex/cortex-XSOAR/6-0/cortex-XSOAR-admin/docker/configure-python-docker-integrations-to-trust-custom-certificates).

-for more information, refer to the [advanced networking troubleshooting guide](https://xsoar.pan.dev/docs/reference/articles/advanced-networking-troubleshooting-guide#debug-mode)
+for more information, refer to the [advanced networking troubleshooting guide](https://XSOAR.pan.dev/docs/reference/articles/advanced-networking-troubleshooting-guide#debug-mode)

 ## Fetch Data (Incidents/Events/Assets/Issues)

 ### Mismatch in numbers - duplications / missing data

 In some cases there might be some discrepancy between the events being shown in the UI compare to the events being shown in the 3rd party app.
 In such cases it’s recommended to do the following:

 1. Re-check the timezones of the events in the query - sometimes the time appears in the event in the UI is different than the one in the 3rd party due to time zone differences, ensure the times point to the same TZ.

-2. Double check for any filter params in the configurations - sometimes the integration configuration will contain filter params - an open text / dropdown filter to a specific field optional values, etc.. if you see events missing in the UI, double check those events doesn’t match the existing filters in the integration configuration page.
+2. Double check for any filter params in the configurations - sometimes the integration configuration will contain filter params - an open text/dropdown filter to a specific field optional values, etc.. if you see events missing in the UI, double check those events doesn’t match the existing filters in the integration configuration page.
 In particular, make sure the filter does not point to past time.
 3. Make sure suspicious missing events cannot be found using their unique ID to search the incidents tab.

 ### Fetch mechanism stopped fetching new events